QuangDuc-HUST/ChickenInvaderAI/README.md

 Other files and folders
 -----
-- `main` file: the full environment to play the game (control room).
+- `main.py` file: the full environment to play the game (control room).
+- `exception.py` file: Including some exception class related to  the game.
 - `data` folder: saved folder for series of action in one game.
 - `assets` folder: images folder used for visualization.
 - `draft` folder: old files.